Wasif771/ecomlops/README.md

 # EcoMLOps: A Lightweight Cost-Optimized MLOps Pipeline

+> Submitted for the MLOps course, in our MS-AI at National University of Computer and Emerging Sciences.

 **A complete MLOps workflow on AWS EC2 using Docker Compose, MLflow, Prometheus, Grafana, GitHub Actions, and Amazon ECR — designed as a lightweight alternative to Kubernetes for small-scale ML deployment.**

 ---